-- Families and other partners in care are welcome 24 hours a day according to patient preference, condition and care needs.
-Please check with unit staff about optimal visiting times for the patient.
+- Families and Caregivers/ partners in care are welcome 24 hours a day as defined by the patient, their condition and their care needs.

 - Please clean your hands before entering and after leaving the patient's room using the hand sanitizer provided.

-Visitors supporting a patient through the overnight hours are asked to remain in the patient's room and advise unit staff when coming to and leaving the unit.
+Caregivers supporting a patient through the overnight hours are asked to remain in the patient's room and advise unit staff when coming to and leaving the unit.

 - At the Clinton Public Hospital and St. Marys Memorial Hospital entry is only through the Emergency Department.

 - At Seaforth Community Hospital you may enter through the Admitting entrance on the north side of the building.

 - At the Stratford General Hospital if you arrive after 8:00 pm you will need to use the intercom inside the first set of doors to gain entry.